CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 11. From the filter menu, select the **Resource Group** filter and then select all. again from the filter menu, select **Recommendations**, uncheck **select all** option and then select the **Auditing on SQL Server should be enabled**.
 You can also use the search area within the filter to better find across the list.
 Clear your filter.

 12. Tag is very common asset management in Azure to do asset management.
-Using this view, you can assign tags to the filtered resources:
+Resources can be tagged using Tag name and value, assign tags to the below filtered resources:

-* Remove the **Recommendations** filter then filter the **Resource type** column to include only **App Services**.
+* Filter the **Resource type** column to include only **App Services**.
 * **Select** the two app service named as *asclab-fa-xx* and *asclab-app-xx*.
 (Here **xx** is the uniquie id of resource).
 * From the top menu, click **Assign tags**
 * Assign `Environment` as the name and  `Production` as the value.